 The regulations may provide that a prescribed enactment —

-(a) does not apply in relation to the supply and marketing of electricity to customers; or
+(a) does not apply in relation to the supply and marketing of electricity to small use customers; or

-(b) does not apply in relation to the supply and marketing of electricity to customers to the extent prescribed; or
+(b) does not apply in relation to the supply and marketing of electricity to small use customers to the extent prescribed; or

-(c) does not apply in relation to the supply and marketing of electricity to customers to the extent that the enactment is inconsistent with the code; or
+(c) does not apply in relation to the supply and marketing of electricity to small use customers to the extent that the enactment is inconsistent with the code; or

-(d) applies in relation to the supply and marketing of electricity to customers with such modifications as are prescribed.
+(d) applies in relation to the supply and marketing of electricity to small use customers with such modifications as are prescribed.

 [Section 89A inserted: No. 33 of 2004 s.
-31.]
+31; amended: No. 10 of 2024 s.
+23.]

 Part 7 — Electricity ombudsman scheme